keiji13/directive-lifecycle/README.md

 Summary
 ----
 Directives have many mysterious features when you first come across them, but with some time and experiments like these you can at least figure out the working pieces.
-As always, the harder part is knowing how to apply this knowledge to the real components you need to build.
-More on that in the future.
+The harder part is knowing how to apply this knowledge to the real components you need to build.